Spleen Pancreas And Liver Question And Answers

 • Extents across the entire area of the abdomen (from diaphragm to pelvic floor)

-• Hepatorenal recess: It is the peritoneal pocket between liver and kidney
+• Hepatorenal Recess: It is the peritoneal pocket between liver and kidney

-• Subhepatic recess: It is the peritoneal pocket between the liver and transverse colon
+• Subhepatic Recess: It is the peritoneal pocket between the liver and transverse colon

-• Subphrenic recess: It is the peritoneal pocket between the diaphragm and the anterior part of the liver
+• Subphrenic Recess: It is the peritoneal pocket between the diaphragm and the anterior part of the liver

-• Paracolic recess: Lies lateral to ascending and descending colon
+• Paracolic Recess: Lies lateral to ascending and descending colon

-• Morrison’s pouch.
+• Morrison’s Pouch.

 Abdominal Cavity And Peritoneum Subphrenic Spaces In Relation To Liver